Joseph Warren: Death

-Warren was commissioned as a major general by the Provincial Congress on June 14, 1775.
-Several days later, in the moments before the Battle of Bunker Hill, Warren arrived where the militia was forming and asked where the heaviest fighting would be.
-General Israel Putnam pointed to Breed's Hill.
-Warren volunteered to join the fighting as a private against the wishes of General Putnam and Colonel William Prescott, both of whom requested that he serve as their commander.
-Warren declined the command in the belief that Putnam and Prescott were more experienced with war.
-He was among those inspiring the men to hold rank against superior numbers.
-Warren was known to have repeatedly declared of the British: "These fellows say we won't fight!
+Warren was commissioned into the Continental Army at the rank of major general by the Second Continental Congress on June 14, 1775.
+Three days later, he arrived at Charlestown just before the battle of Bunker Hill began and made his way to where Patriot militiamen were forming.
+Upon meeting General Israel Putnam, Warren asked where he thought the heaviest fighting would be; Putnam responded by pointing to Breed's Hill.
+Warren subsequently volunteered to join the militia at the rank of private against the wishes of both Putnam and Colonel William Prescott, both of whom unsuccessfully requested that he serve as their commander instead.
+Warren declined their request due the fact that Putnam and Prescott held more military experience.

+During the early stages of the battle, Warren repeatedly stated that "These fellows say we won't fight!
 By Heaven, I hope I shall die up to my knees in blood!"
-He fought in the redoubt until out of ammunition and remained until the British made their third and final assault on the hill to give time for the militia to escape.
-He was killed instantly by a musket or pistol ball in the head by a British officer (possibly Lieutenant Lord Rawdon) who recognized him or by an officer's servant.
-This account is supported by a 2011 forensic analysis.
-His body was stripped of clothing, bayoneted until unrecognizable, and then shoved into a shallow ditch.
+Defending the Patriot redoubt against two failed attacks by British troops, he kept firing his gun until running out of ammunition and was killed in action during the third and final assault by British gunfire.
+The man who killed him was possibly Lieutenant Lord Rawdon, who personally recognized him, or by a British officer's servant, an account supported by a forensic analysis conducted in 2011.

-British Captain Walter Laurie, who had been defeated at Old North Bridge, later said he "stuffed the scoundrel with another rebel into one hole, and there he and his seditious principles may remain."
-In a letter to John Adams, Benjamin Hichborn describes the damage that British Lieutenant James Drew, of the sloop Scorpion, inflicted on Warren's body two days after the Battle of Bunker Hill: "In a day or two after, Drew went upon the Hill again opened the dirt that was thrown over Doctor Warren, spit in his face jumped on his stomach and at last cut off his head and committed every act of violence upon his body."
-His body was exhumed ten months after his death by his brothers and Paul Revere, who identified the remains by the artificial tooth he had placed in the jaw.
-His body was placed in the Granary Burying Ground and later (in 1825) in St. Paul's Church before finally being moved in 1855 to his family's vault in Forest Hills Cemetery.
+After the battle, Warren's body was stripped of his clothing, repeatedly bayoneted and then buried in a shallow ditch by British forces.
+Captain Walter Laurie, who participated in the battles of Lexington and Concord, later wrote that he "stuffed the scoundrel with another rebel into one hole, and there he and his seditious principles may remain."
+American soldier Benjamin Hichborn subsequently wrote a letter to John Adams on December 10, 1775, claiming that Lieutenant James Drew, a Royal Navy officer stationed onboard the sloop HMS Scorpion, went to Breed's Hill "a day or two" after the battle and exhumed Warren's body, "spit in his face, jumped on his stomach, and at last cut off his head and committed every act of violence upon his body...
+In justice to the officers in general I must add, that they despised Drew for his Conduct."
+Warren's body was exhumed again ten months after his death by his brothers and Paul Revere, who identified the remains by an artificial tooth Warren had installed in his jaw.
+His body was interred in the Granary Burying Ground.
+In 1825, it was exhumed and reinterred in St. Paul's Church in Boston before being moved one final time in 1855 to his family's vault in Boston's Forest Hills Cemetery.